lynaghk/cljx/README.markdown

 As an addition to the core language, Reader Conditionals have the vastly improved user experience of "no build tool configuration necessary".

 I encourage all projects that can use Clojure 1.7 or higher to use Reader Conditionals rather than cljx.

+If you need reader conditional support for projects using Clojure 1.6 or earlier, see the [cljsee](https://github.com/aengelberg/cljsee) Leiningen plugin.

 Chas and I will not be doing additional work on cljx, but we are available for commerical support if you absolutely need it.

 For more details on cross-platform code rewriting and the historical context leading up to Reader Conditionals, see: